NicolaTamanini/NicolaTamanini.github.io/GWsL2IT.md

 <img src="/assets/img/lisaconlogo.png" height="69" /><img src="/assets/img/Logo-virgo.jpg" height="69" /><img src="/assets/img/et-new-logo.png" height="70" />

 The gravitational wave group at L2IT conducts research on both theoretical and experimental aspects of gravitational wave science, with a distinct focus at exploiting new ideas connecting theory with observations through data analysis and numerical simulations.
-The group is part of both the [LISA Consortium](https://www.lisamission.org), the [Virgo Collaboration](https://www.virgo-gw.eu) and the [Einstein Telescope Consortium](https://www.et-gw.eu), and conducts cutting-edge research on gravitational waves collaborating with external groups and institutes at local, national and international levels.
+The group is part of the [LISA Consortium](https://www.lisamission.org), the [Virgo Collaboration](https://www.virgo-gw.eu) and the [Einstein Telescope Consortium](https://www.et-gw.eu), and conducts cutting-edge research on gravitational waves collaborating with external groups and institutes at local, national and international levels.